-Do you struggle when life throws you a curve ball?
-If you find yourself adding debt to your debt level each time you have an unforeseen event – You could benefit on starting an emergency fund.
+Do you struggle when life throws you a curveball?
+If you find yourself adding debt to your debt level each time you have an unforeseen event – You could benefit from starting an emergency fund.
 It takes time to build one, but having some money set aside for unexpected expenses can save you money in interest against borrowing money to get you out of debt.

 1. You Only Have One Source of Income

 Photo Credit: Kisspng

 If you only have one source of income, it is essential to have a larger emergency fund than a dual family household.
 You will need to be always prepared to lose your job – Yes, there’s Unemployment insurance – but trust me, you can’t “live” on it – And you may not qualify for it either!
 Maximum on EI is $980 bi-weekly (Net)

 - Some Experts say 12 months of income should be your goal.